syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-baremetal/02-management-cluster.md

 {% callout %}

 `sshkey-name` (from SSH_KEY_NAME) should must match the name that is present in Hetzner otherwise the controller will not know how to reach the machine.
-You can upload ssh-keys via the Roboto UI (Server / Key Management).
+You can upload ssh-keys via the Robot UI (Server / Key Management).

 {% /callout %}